mdmehedihasan/rock-tyre-client-side/README.md

 * Firebase

 # Feature of my project
-* Any user can logina and can add product to theri bag
+* Any user can logina and can add product to ther bag
 * Admin and normal user has two route,so the access of normal user and the access of admin are different
 * Admin can add product and delete also
 * User can add review and the review add instantly on the homepage